Skip to content

 Payment Methods

 Open Banking as the single payment method, sold under the Pay by Bank brand.
-Player selects their bank, authenticates with Strong Customer Authentication (face ID, fingerprint, banking app), and the payment pushes from their account directly to the operator's account in seconds.
+The player selects their bank, authenticates with Strong Customer Authentication (face ID, fingerprint, banking app), and the payment pushes from their account directly to the operator's account in seconds.
 No card numbers, no scheme rails, no chargeback exposure.
-The product family includes: Pay by Bank for one-off deposits, Payouts for instant withdrawals to the same bank account, Signup+ which adds KYC data extraction inside the payment flow, and VRP (Variable Recurring Payments) which is the open banking equivalent of card-on-file — the player authorizes a payment mandate and TrueLayer can charge variable amounts repeatedly without re-authentication.
+The product family includes Pay by Bank for one-off deposits, Payouts for instant withdrawals to the same bank account, Signup+ which adds KYC data extraction inside the payment flow, and VRP (Variable Recurring Payments) which is the open banking equivalent of card-on-file: the player authorizes a payment mandate and TrueLayer can charge variable amounts repeatedly without re-authentication.
 VRP is critical for subscription deposits, recurring top-ups, and merchant-initiated transactions, and the FCA's expansion of commercial VRP into ecommerce use cases in Q1 2026 makes it a growing capability.
-No cards, no wallets, no crypto — TrueLayer is the bank rail specialist.
+No cards, no wallets, no crypto, since TrueLayer is the bank rail specialist.
 Pair with Nuvei or Worldpay for cards, Paysafe for wallets, CoinsPaid for crypto.

 Verticals